cgshep/henry-os/README.md

 # Henry OS

-Henry OS is a X86 operating system built from first principles for research and educational purposes.
+Henry OS is an X86 operating system built from first principles for research and educational purposes.

 It provides a more useful, sophisticated 'bare bones' implementation for prototyping advanced OS concepts and ideas.